Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Computational complexity

-In essence, fixed parameter tractable (\fpt) algorithms restricts the exponential dependence of running time to specific parameters.
-When these parameters are small, the runtime of the algorithm is also small.
-There exists a class of problems that are believed to be not fixed parameter tractable with respect to certain parameters of the problem, which collectively form the $\mathbf{W}$-hierarchy.
-A brief introduction to parameterized complexity and related terminology is presented in Appendix~\ref{appendix:sec:parameterized}.
+In essence, fixed parameter tractable (\fpt) algorithms restrict the exponential dependence of running time to specific parameters of the problem.
+When these parameters are small, the runtime of the algorithm is also small.\footnote{A problem specified by input $x$ and a parameter $k$ is {\em fixed-parameter tractable} (\fpt) with respect to $k$, if there exists an algorithm to solve every problem instance $(x,k)$ with running time of the form $f(k) |x|^{\bigO(1)}$, where $f(k)$ is function depending solely on the parameter $k$ and $|x|^{\bigO(1)} = \mathrm{poly}(|x|)$ is a polynomial function.} There exists a class of problems that are believed to be not fixed parameter tractable with respect to certain parameters of the problem, which collectively form the $\mathbf{W}$-hierarchy.
+A brief introduction to parameterized complexity and related terminology is presented in Appendix~\ref{appendix:sec:parameterized}.\footnote{To maintain conciseness, an \fpt algorithm with respect to parameter $k$ is denoted as $\fpt(k)$.
+When the algorithm pertains to multiple parameters $k_1, \dots, k_\ell$, it is denoted as $\fpt(k_1+ \dots + k_\ell)$.}